 Emoji Not Working in iMessage?

 Of course, iOS 12 brings along with it some new emoji–over 70 new ones!
+These come with your update to iOS 12.1.
 We’ve got some good representation here for humans–from redheads and grayheads to curly hair and finally bald looks too!

 So it’s not fun when our emoji stop showing up